ansible-community/ansible-build-data/docs/new-ansible.md

 8. Add the next major version to ansible-build-data's CI:

-    Open `.github/workflows/antsibull-build.yml` and the following block to the
+    Open `.github/workflows/antsibull-build.yml` and add the following block to the
     matrix:

     ``` yaml